 Are there any risks?

-The onus is on you to make sure the transfer company you choose is reputable, reliable and recognised with the correct accreditation (like the Financial Conduct Authority).
+The onus is on you to make sure the transfer company you choose is reputable, reliable and recognised with the correct accreditation (like the Financial Markets Authority).
 Conducting thorough research on security is especially important when sending large amounts of money, like lump-sum pensions and liquidated assets.